-Migrant workers are an ever-present feature of global supply chains.
-They work in all sectors and all geographies.
-Low-skilled migrant workers are however amongst the most vulnerable to exploitation and abuse.
-Compounding this, they are also often among the least able to assert their rights.
-For many, a lack of viable options to sustain a livelihood at home increases their willingness to accept risks inherent to migrating for work abroad.
-Much of IHRB’s work in this area is focussed on how workers are recruited and in particular the payment of recruitment fees to secure employment.
+Migrant workers are an ever-present feature of global supply chains, found in all sectors and all geographies.
+Low-income migrant workers are amongst the most vulnerable to exploitation and abuse, and are often the least able to assert their rights.
+For many, a lack of viable options to sustain a livelihood at home increases their willingness to accept poor working conditions abroad.
+Exploitation of migrant workers can be found at all stages of a typical migration cycle - from recruitment, through employment, and during the return home.

-IHRB migrant worker initiatives include the:
+IHRB migrant worker initiatives include:

 - Dhaka Principles for Migration with Dignity: A key framework for understanding and addressing the challenges facing migrant workers at every stage of the migration cycle.